SEASON 1 – CBS

 - 046. The Politicians – 11/4/1975

-- James is supporting Alderman candidate Fred Davis (Albert Reed), and is pushing for the support of his kids.
-Michael and Thelma, however, are more keen on his competition, the young politician Jimmy Pearson (Stanley Clay).
+- James is supporting Alderman candidate Fred Davis (Albert Reed) and is pushing for the support of his kids.
+Michael and Thelma, however, are keener on his competition, the young politician Jimmy Pearson (Stanley Clay).
 While James has the house adorned with Davis posters, and is stuffing envelopes, Florida is also is more impressed by Jimmy Pearson and has invited him over to the house.
 Davis stops by and is disappointed by the lack of support from everyone in the family and Willona, except for James and J.J., citing all he did to get James a job at one point, and to get the family into the projects.
 They think that Pearson is more progressive and should expect more than life in the projects, equal rights for women, and walking with dignity.
 James simply thinks he is too idealistic, too young, and too inexperienced.
-Pearson stops by the apartment while Davis is there, and confronts him on why he won’t publicly debate him.
+Pearson stops by the apartment while Davis is there and confronts him on why he won’t publicly debate him.
 Davis talks in circles, and speaks in rhyming flow, which frustrates and angers Jimmy.
 Later at Jimmy’s campaign headquarters, Florida and Willona get the bad news that Jimmy has been beaten rather badly at the polls, only getting three votes in their district.
 James and J.J. come over from Davis’s headquarters to see his family and gloat.
 James tells Jimmy that he has a lot of good ideas, but he doesn’t yet know how to reach the people, being too haughty to do the flow with Davis and James.
 Jimmy realizes that James is right and tells him that he’ll be back in the next election doing whatever he can to connect with the people.
 James says he thinks Jimmy is getting the idea, and that he may even consider voting for him next time around.
 2/7/22

 - 047. Willona’s Dilemma – 11/11/1975